cloudposse/atmos/website/docs/cli/commands/describe/describe-component.md

     where the variables, outputs and child modules are defined are also included.
 Invalid Terraform configurations are also detected, and in case of any issues, the warnings and errors are shows in the `terraform_config.diagnostics` section

-- `deps` - a list of stack dependencies (stack config files where the component settings are defined, either inline or via imports)

 - `env` - a list of ENV variables defined for the Atmos component

 - `inheritance` - component's [inheritance chain](/core-concepts/components/inheritance)